 - NOVEMBER: Social media/blog strategy for next year

 This might seem like a lot & maybe a bit overwhelming, but it can be so worth it!
 It really helps with making sure you aren’t getting overwhelmed since you are breaking down tasks in a way that works for you.

 Listen to your body!
 Know when you are feeling exhausted & burnt out.
 Truth is, overworking yourself will do more harm than good.
 Creative juices will stop flowing, you’ll get even more overwhelmed & exhausted.

 The turning point for me was the day I decided to let myself sleep in on a Wednesday.
 I went to bed at 9pm & woke up at 7:30am.
 I. Felt.
 Amazing.
-I remember waking up just feeling so refreshed, my mind was clear & I have been unstoppable ever since.
-There were so many ideas coming to my mind that I wanted to do with my business.
-It literally did not happen until I gave my body some TLC!
+I remember waking up just feeling so refreshed, my mind was clear & the creative juices started flowing again.

 Bottom Line: Let yourself sleep in every once in a while.
-Give your body some TLC when you need it.
-Take a bubble path, go on a run, drink some wine, CHILL.
+Don’t forget about self care & give your body some TLC when you need it.
+Take a bubble bath, go on a run, drink some wine, CHILL.
 OUT.
 Do whatever you need to do!
-Make sure you check out my posts on The Importance of Self-Care and Tips For When You’re Not Feeling Motivated for more inspiration!